IRCAD/sight/modules/filter/image/README.md

-# Image module
+# sight::module::filter::image

-The `image` module contains services for image processing.
+This module contains services for image processing.
-In other words it contains services to operate on a "image" data type.
+In other words it contains services to operate on a `sight::data::Image`.

-Plugin id is `sight::module::filter::image`

 ## CMake